Developing a Daily Eye Routine Image

 Regular Eye Exams

 People ages 20 to 30 should have eye exams every two years.
-When you enter your thirties, you should have annual eye exams.
-This is when your vision can begin to change and it’s more likely for problems like cataracts and glaucoma to develop.
+When you enter your 30s, you should have annual eye exams.
+This is when your vision often begins to change, and so it’s more likely for problems like cataracts and glaucoma to develop.

 Eat Eye-Healthy Food